Passo Marketplace Setup Configurations

 Catalog Name

-Catalog name created for Passo *May vary from brand to brand
+Catalog name created for Passo (may vary by brand).

 Passo_Catalog